AdobeDocs/campaign-classic-learn.en/help/getting-started/targeting-profiles-in-a-workflow.md

 team: WWFRE
 ---

-# Targeting profiles in a workflow
+# Targete profiles in a workflow

 Understand the use of campaign workflows and learn how to create a workflow and target profiles in a workflow using filtering conditions.